 The Security and Human Rights Monitor (SHRM) provides regular updates on topical developments relevant to the mandate of the Organisation for Security and Co-operation in Europe (OSCE).
 The publications on this website are meant to stimulate dialogue and debate and / or inform readers on issues related to security and human rights.

-The publication of the Security and Human Rights Monitor is made possible through the generous financial support of the governments of Austria, Italy, Liechtenstein, the Netherlands, Slovakia, and the United States of America.
+The publication of the Security and Human Rights Monitor is made possible through the generous financial support of the governments of Austria, Liechtenstein, and the Netherlands.

 The major themes include: